wilbertC21/wc53-IT265-002/docs/studio-brainstorm.md

 *What will your studio's visual identity look like?*

 - **Logo Style:**
-Logo Style: Minimalist + Bold - A simple geometric star/burst shape (like a catalyst spark) with sharp angular points, paired with "CATALYST" in a bold, modern sans-serif font with "STUDIOS" smaller underneath.
+Logo Style: Minimalist + Bold - A simple geometric star/burst shape (like a catalyst spark) with sharp points, paired with "CATALYST" in a bold, with "STUDIOS" smaller underneath.
 Clean, professional, and instantly recognizable.
 Color Palette:
 Primary: Electric Blue (#0080FF)
 Accent: Bright Orange (#FF6B00)